Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 The Algorithm

-For example, you will get a few easy matches early on to get you hooked.
+For example, the algorithm will give you a few good matches early on to get you hooked.
 But then the matches stop.
-To get these quick dopamine hits again, you must get a premium membership.
+For the dopamine hits to continue, you must pay for a premium membership.

-Of course, that’s their good right — they are running a business, not a charity.
+Of course, that’s the good right of the platform owners.
+They are running a business, not a charity.

 But personally, I would rather be in control of my dating life than be at the mercy of some data leech.